mpdf/mpdf.github.io/headers-footers/method-1.md

 ## Variant #3 (Controlling style with variables)

-<p>This is the same as Variant #2, but you can control some aspects of style for the headers/footers by altering certain mPDF variables.</p>
+This is the same as Variant #2, but you can control some aspects of style for the headers/footers by altering certain mPDF variables.

 {% highlight php %}
 <?php